Join live or receive a link to the recording and earn a CE certificate

 Get a CE Certificate for this edWebinar Learn more

 Discover new ways to introduce sequencing, loops, conditionals, variables, and more as two leaders in instruction, technology integration, and computer science take you on a complete tour of the coding fundamentals.
-This edWebinar will be of interest to preK-8 teachers, librarians, school and district leaders, technology leaders, instructional coaches, and technology integrationists.
-There will be time to get your questions answered at the end of the presentation.
+This recorded edWebinar will be of interest to preK-8 teachers, librarians, school and district leaders, technology leaders, instructional coaches, and technology integrationists.

 About the Presenters